hexagonix/Doc/Hexagonix/Hexagonix.en.md

 <div align="justify">

 Hexagon is a monolithic kernel running in 32-bit protected mode, designed with the PC architecture in mind (x86).
 It's a kernel written from scratch, aiming for the speed and compatibility of modern hardware but also being able to run on older hardware (like a Pentium III).
-At the moment, it guarantees a single-user environment, despite the use of virtual terminals, and single-tasking, despite the ability to load, keep in memory and control more than one process, in an execution stack.
-In the future, the kernel may support running multiple processes in preemptive multitasking.
-Hexagon is a Unix-like kernel and tries to implement POSIX compatibility, although far from it, and forms the basis of the Hexagonix Operating System, although independent of it.
+At the moment, it guarantees a single-user environment, despite the use of virtual terminals, and preemptive multitasking, implementing a round-robin scheduler.
+Hexagon is a Unix-like kernel, inspired by the design of `Version 7 UNIX` without pursuing binary or interface compatibility with it, and forms the basis of the Hexagonix Operating System, although independent of it.
 It runs executable images in the HAPP format, developed exclusively for Hexagon.
 Hexagon also implements a very sophisticated API accessible through a system call.

 </div>